jcawley5/architecture-center/docs/ref-arch/RA0004/3-databricks-data-integration/readme.md

 This approach ensures that data remains consistent and up-to-date, providing a robust foundation for advanced analytics and decision-making processes.

-For detailed step by step information for federating data live from Databricks delta lake, and to try out the integration, visit the Discovery Center mission : [Data Federation from Databricks through SAP Datasphere](https://discovery-center.cloud.sap/missiondetail/4259/)

 ## Resources